HVAC contractors in

 Maintain license

-Renew every 2 years with 16 hours continuing education and renewal fee payment to maintain active status
+Renew license every 2 years with 16 hours continuing education in HVAC topics.
+Submit renewal application and fees 60 days before expiration date.

 About This Market